vicYegon/Project-Manager.com/README.md

 ## Introduction
 P-MerG is a project manager web app.
-It helps to collaborate and work together on a project through the directions and categorizations by the project admin.
+It helps to collaborate and work together on a project through instructions and categorizations by the project admin.

 ## Users
 The system has varied kinds of users with varied roles.
 They include the Admin, Team leader and the Customer:-